 Aren had noticed how a couple of rain showers had scooted along the horizon.
 More concerning was a rain band visible on the sea directly upwind of us!
 The rain looked barely 15 minutes off, so we hurriedly started taking down the train.
 Sure enough, the last kite was stacked on the pile as rain drops started to fall.

-It didn't turn out to be much of a shower, but by that stage, everyone had got busy taking down kites.
+It didn't turn out to be much of a shower, but by that stage everyone had got busy taking down kites.

-Haste makes waste and a couple of us managed to lodge a large parafoil high up in a car-park tree. :-( But thanks to an heroic effort by Henry, the tree was scaled, bridle lines removed and kite retrieved unscathed!
+Haste makes waste and a couple of us managed to lodge a large parafoil high up in a car-park tree :-( But thanks to an heroic effort by Henry, the tree was scaled, bridle lines removed, and kite retrieved unscathed!
 A quick check-flight on the bridle lines confirmed the kite was still airworthy.
 Phew.

-A club fly to remember, if not for all the right reasons!
+It was a club fly to remember, if not for all the right reasons!

 AKFA Kite Fly—July 2018

-I put up a mid-sized Diamond with a drogue since the other kites in the car were more suited to light wind.
-The Diamond did OK but was forced into loops from time to time by the freshest gusts.
+I put up a mid-sized diamond with a drogue, since the other kites in the car were more suited to light wind.
+The diamond did OK but was forced into loops from time to time by the freshest gusts.

-To correct the looping without adding a tip-tail, I put a very narrow gather into the Tyvek sail on one side, to tighten that side a little.
+To correct the looping without adding a tip tail, I put a very narrow gather into the Tyvek sail on one side, to tighten that side a little.
 Sticky tape on the back of the sail held the gather in place.
 It worked a little too well, forcing the kite into loops in the opposite direction when pushed hard by the breeze!

 Mark put up a variety of kites but the weather was not kind to them.
-Eventually he put his Delta Conyne up high where the air was more constant.
-KAP rig dangling.
+Eventually, he put his delta conyne up high where the air was more constant, KAP rig dangling.

 AKFA Kite Fly—June 2018

-There seemed to be ample breeze all day...
+There seemed to be ample breeze all day.

 A friend had his Dowel Delta up and away after a couple of attempts.
 My intention was to put up the Animal Train kite by kite.

-The Dalmatian Diamond also struggled, so the last step possible was to change over from 100 pound line to 50 pound line.
+The dalmatian diamond also struggled, so the last step possible was to change over from 100-pound line to 50-pound line.
 It makes a difference!

 Meanwhile, Trev had put up another delta—one of those yellow Smiley Face ones that seem to have sold in large numbers.
-They turn up in imagery on the Web, at kite festivals and at other events.
+They turn up in imagery on the Web, at kite festivals, and at other events.
 As the sunlight dwindled, the small LED device attached to the delta's keel flashed brighter.
 We also experimented with dangling an Aussie flag from the flying line.
 With a small but weighty carabiner through one of the flag's eyelets, the flag flew quite successfully in the sporadic light breeze.

 AKFA Kite Fly—May 2018

-'Smooth As'.
-That's what it is, when you raise the wind meter and it reads 19kph gusting to 21kph...
+"Smooth As," that's what it is, when you raise the wind meter and it reads 19 kph gusting to 21 kph.

-It was the monthly club kite fly and several large inflatables and parafoils were already up when we arrived.
+It was the monthly club kite-fly, and several large inflatables and parafoils were already up when we arrived.
 During the course of the afternoon, several pieces of line laundry were added to the main flying lines.
-A star Box, a Fish and a Monkey to name a few.
+A star box, a fish, and a monkey to name a few.

-Mark put up the Lester's Legs for a while, which no doubt amused a few pedestrians.
+Mark put up the Lester's legs for a while, which no doubt amused a few pedestrians.
 On this occasion the wind wasn't too strong for the light parafoil with kicking legs.

-Tony brought a light wind Delta which braved the chop coming from the dunes, on a few meters of line.
+Tony brought a light-wind delta which braved the chop coming from the dunes, on a few meters of line.

 With bright sunlight streaming down from a largely blue sky and the smooth breeze, it was a very pleasant couple of hours of kite flying!

 AKFA Kite Fly—April 2018

-According to the weather stations online, winds were going to be rather fresh for yesterday's club fly up at Semaphore...
+According to the weather stations online, winds were going to be rather fresh for yesterday's club fly up at Semaphore.

 Initially I just wandered around getting photos.
 It pays to do that first.
-Otherwise time flies and people start pulling down kites before you realize—oops—get the camera!
+Otherwise, time flies and people start pulling down kites before you realize—oops—get the camera!

 The train had a few minor problems at the Saturday of the kite festival on the previous weekend.
 Having fixed those, Monday unfortunately turned out too fresh to fly the longer train by the time other things had been done.
-Hence yesterday was an opportunity to check the results of the tweaking.
+Hence, yesterday was an opportunity to check the results of the tweaking.

-Without Andy on the field, Mike was flying the biggest kite on this occasion.
-A red Peter Lynn Pilot parafoil hoisting the Aussie flag.
+Without Andy on the field, Mike was flying the biggest kite on this occasion—a red Peter Lynn pilot parafoil hoisting the Aussie flag.
 The flying line was also suspending a small ball on a separate line, just a meter or so off the ground most of the time.
-This provided plenty of entertainment for kids young and old...
+This provided plenty of entertainment for kids young and old.
 The idea was to hurl or kick the ball away and see it take a random path all over the place before returning!

 It was a good club fly, with perfect co-operation from the weather.

 AKFA Kite Fly—March 2018

 There was a stiff breeze, causing much listing.
-'Listing' is more of a nautical term, but it seemed appropriate for large inflatable kites...
+"Listing" is more of a nautical term, but it seemed appropriate for large inflatable kites.

-Yesterday was the club kite fly and a fresh Southerly was pumping in - or rather, along - the beach.
+Yesterday was the club kite-fly, and a fresh southerly was pumping in (or rather, along) the beach.
 We had kites in the air over a grassy area right next to the dunes.

 Two large parafoils were the first things most people would see when approaching the area.
-A yellow Peter Lynn pilot kite was suspending Tiger and Dog inflatables.
+A yellow Peter Lynn pilot kite was suspending tiger and dog inflatables.

 Mike's red pilot kite just had a small ball suspended from the flying line.
 The ball hovered close to the ground most of the time.
 This ball provided much entertainment for several kids and adults.
-It was fun to fling or even kick the ball away and then watch it's erratic flight path around the local airspace before it finally returned to it's launch point!
+It was fun to fling or even kick the ball away and then watch its erratic flight path around the local airspace before it finally returned to its launch point!

 The breeze was fresh alright.
-Holding up the wind meter again, it now registered 31kph gusting up to 37kph.
+Holding up the wind meter again, it now registered 31 kph gusting up to 37 kph.
 Both the pilot kites were listing to the right and sometimes dipped perilously low.
 But the operators knew what they were doing and had the kites just short of trouble.

-The Tiger had great muscle tone, being pumped so hard with air!
+The tiger had great muscle tone, being pumped so hard with air!

-Great weather with comfortable temperatures and an ample breeze!
+It was great weather with comfortable temperatures and an ample breeze!

 AKFA Kite Fly—February 2018

-Weather prediction and reality came together perfectly...
+Weather prediction and reality came together perfectly.

-Most of us arrived around 1pm and soon had kites in the air with ridiculous ease.
+Most of us arrived around 1 pm and soon had kites in the air with ridiculous ease.
 Anything would fly in this wind!

-First up were a couple of large parafoils.
-Red and yellow 8 square-meter Peter Lynn Pilot kites.
-Mark put up the yellow kite while Mike added a large inflatable Hammerhead Shark as line laundry under the red parafoil.
+First up were a couple of large parafoils—red-and-yellow 8-square-meter Peter Lynn pilot kites.
+Mark put up the yellow kite while Mike added a large inflatable hammerhead shark as line laundry under the red parafoil.

 By this time, the odd mobile phone was making an appearance, with people snapping pictures of the colorful aerial show.

-Since the grassy area was becoming crowded with kite lines, some of us retreated to the sandy beach with more kites...
+Since the grassy area was becoming crowded with kite lines, some of us retreated to the sandy beach with more kites.

 AKFA Kite Fly—January 2018

-Mike had his large red Parafoil hoisting a Whale inflatable, which was later joined by Monkey and Banana inflatables.
+Mike had his large red parafoil hoisting a whale inflatable, which was later joined by monkey and banana inflatables.
 Trev had his MBK Fresh Wind Dowel Box up on 15 meters or so of line.
-Mark had the huge Bouncing Ball doing it's thing with vigor in the hefty breeze.
+Mark had the huge bouncing ball doing its thing with vigor in the hefty breeze.
 The Lester's Legs were near the top of their wind range, occasionally coming to ground to the left or right.

-The Big MBK E-book Bundle is a collection of printable PDF file downloads.
-Step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.